 2020 brings unprecedented opportunities for freemium mobile gaming vendors

-It’s reflected in the numbers—as a whole, the industry is set to grow 9.3% this year, generating $159.3 billion in revenue.
-Tom Wijman of the gaming industry analyst Newzoo has estimated that the gaming industry will hit revenues above $200 billion by 2023.
+The gaming industry is set to grow 9.3% this year, generating $159.3 billion in revenue.
+Tom Wijman of the gaming industry analyst Newzoo estimated that the gaming industry will hit revenues above $200 billion by 2023.
 Gaming is bigger than the global music and movie industries combined.

-This is a serious opportunity for vendors—an increasingly dynamic market that requires a brand new level of player experience for the power users that have been emerging since Q1.
+The gaming boom is a serious opportunity for vendors.
+After all, an increasingly dynamic market requires a new level of player experience for the power users emerging since Q1.

 Industry-wide, these are great numbers, but some revenue models are faring better than others here.
 Both the Xbox and PlayStation are getting a reboot this year—after seven years—so the standard console game is likely to get a boost in 2021, but what about the mobile games featured in that revenue top ten?

 “Start to do correlative analysis through data science.
 And then if you follow that correlative analysis, over time, you’ll start to see trends.”
-It should be possible to create cohorts of players with similar behavior and you can then run A/B tests on specific cohorts—to see how different behaviors can be encouraged or discouraged through specific actions or events in the game.
+It should be possible to create cohorts of players with similar behavior.
+You can then run A/B tests on specific cohorts—to see how different behaviors can be encouraged or discouraged through particular actions or events in the game.

 The creation of a unique ID and the data analysis to identify correlations between actions in the game and gamer behavior are critical if you want to successfully monetize a mobile game and maximize the value of your whales.
-It is likely that just 2% of your players will spend any cash in a game and perhaps just 10% of those spending in-game can be classified as whales.
+2% of your players will likely spend any cash in a game, and perhaps just 10% of those spending in-game can be classified as whales.

 But proceed with caution.
 Maximizing the value of your whales must be handled carefully.
 The use of in-game purchases to earn revenue has often been criticized by some who believe that it can lead to addictive behaviors.
 Nintendo has backed away from mobile gaming because they are wary of the freemium model—but they also have hugely successful products with alternate revenue models, such as the Switch.